 A Standard street legal 100cc-125cc single cylinder, two valve 4 stroke.
 Standard specifications is as manufacturers handbook i.e. bore 56mm, stroke 49.5mm comp ratio 9.5:1 etc. No engine designed for off road to be used e.g. XR range.
 No interchanging of parts that would alter standard specification of engine re: handbook.
 Recommended models CG.
 CB.
 XL.
-RS
+RS.

 - Gear Box.
 Standard ratios only.
 No close ratio gears.
-Gears to be fitted as standard with model.
-No pinions to be left out of gear box, the full cluster must be fitted. - b) Ignition.
+Gears to be fitted as standard with model. a) No pinions to be left out of gear box, the full cluster must be fitted. - Ignition.
 Any type including electronic.
-Rotor & stator plate may be removed. - c) Honda Engine.
+Rotor & stator plate may be removed. b) - c) Honda Engine.
 A Standard street legal 100cc-125cc single cylinder, two valve 4 strokes.
 Standard specifications is as manufacturers handbook i.e. bore 56mm, stroke 49.5mm comp ratio 9:5:1 etc. No engine designed for off road to be used e.g. XR range.
 No interchanging of parts that would alter standard specification of engine re: handbook.
-Recommended models CG.
+Recommended models C.G.
 CB.
 XL.
+RS.

-RS - d) Carburettor.
+- d) Carburettor.
 Any make, model or size.
 Reed valves not allowed. - e) Fuel.
-Petrol - Normal pump grade.
+Petrol Normal pump grade.
 Methanol is not allowed. - f) Tyres Grass Track/Speedway/Trials pattern tyres only.
 Trials tyre pattern as ACU handbook.
 On wheels under 18" in size - Trials type tread must be used.
 Use of Motocross type tyre is prohibited.
 Maximum tyre width is 3.75 inches size to be displayed on tyre.
-Not tyre cutting in any form will be allowed. - Frame.
-Forks and brakes as per current ACU Regulations g) - h) Wheels and Hubs.
-Any make - 22" Max rear, 23" Max front, Front wheel must not be smaller than the rear. - Classes and Number Plate Colours i) Plate Colour Number Colour - i) Classes and Number Plate Colours
+Not tyre cutting in any form will be allowed. - g) Frame.
+Forks and brakes as per current ACU Regulations. - h) Wheels and Hubs.
+Any make 22" Max rear.
+23" Max front.
+Front wheel must not be smaller than the rear. - i) Classes and Number Plate Colours i) Classes and Number Plate Colours j) Promoting Clubs, Wrekin BGTC Manchester BGTC and Whitchurch MCC.